delatbabel/elocryptfive/README.md

 # How it Works?

-By including the Elocrypt trait, the setAttribute() and getAttribute() methods provided by Eloquent are overridden to include an additional step.
+By including the Elocrypt trait, the setAttribute() and getAttributeFromArray() methods provided by Eloquent are overridden to include an additional step.
 This additional step simply checks whether the attribute being set or get is included in the "encryptable" array on the model, and either encrypts/decrypts it accordingly.

 # Keys and IVs